spaceplant2/Boilerplates/Prometheus/readme.md

 # Further

 Currently, I do not plan to develop this script any further as it handles what I need in the environment that I have built.
 With that in mind, my environment is not necessarily yours, so if you find this useful but have a specific change or addition that would make your life better please let me know!

+In its current state, the basic structure purposefully provides for different file output formats without actually providing the functions for this.